Introduction: Card Stock Pterosaur X

 Step 4: Test Fly and Make Adjustments

 Hooray!
-You made an awesome flying model with a canard configuration that is based on the physiology of an extinct species.
+You made an awesome flying model based on an extinct species of a flying reptile.

 Now, here are three mistakes you will want to avoid.